 Geotargeting can be thought of as local pay-per-click ads.
-Ads are served if an audience matches a set criteria: A person’s geographic location plus demographics, behaviors, and/or interests.
-Similar to geofencing, both real-time and past location data can also give insight to user intent.
+Ads are served if an audience matches set criteria: A person’s geographic location plus demographics, behaviors, and/or interests.
+Similar to geofencing, both real-time and past location data can also give insight into user intent.

 App-based geofencing campaigns can open opportunities to capture your audience’s mobile device IDs once they enter and leave your geofence which can make a huge difference in getting your campaigns in front of micro-targeted audiences through accurate locations.
 But, this can get expensive–ranging from a few to many thousands of dollars per month.

 Unlike app-based geomarketing campaigns that use GPS locations to target an audience, network-based geomarketing can target anyone with a mobile device connected to a cellular network and are opted in as a subscriber for SMS alerts.
 So, how does that work?
 A company must manually pull or look up the locations of their target audiences.
 For example, if an individual enters a geofenced area, they will receive a text message whether they have your specific app or not.
 And as always with SMS alerts, your audience will have the ability to opt-out or stop the alerts at any time.
 Network-based geomarketing isn’t quite as accurate with customer locations as app-based geomarketing campaigns, but the cost is significantly less since its fee structure is based on location lookups.